top of page

 Katherine Churchill

 Hi there!
 I'm a writer, researcher, and historian of late medieval English and French literature based in California.
 I hold a Ph.D. in English literature from the University of Virginia.
 My essays on history and literature have appeared in outlets like TimeDefectorOxford American MagazineLiterary Hub, Electric Literature, Public BooksHistory News Network, and Avidly.
-My scholarly work has appeared or is forthcoming in Studies in the Age of Chaucer and the Journal of Medieval Religious Cultures.
+My scholarly work has appeared or is forthcoming in the Journal of Medieval and Early Modern StudiesStudies in the Age of Chaucer and the Journal of Medieval Religious Cultures.

-I love to hear from readers, students, fellow scholars, editors, and history enthusiasts!
+I love to hear from readers, students, scholars, editors, and history enthusiasts!
 You can reach me at: katherine.rose.churchill [at] gmail [dot] com

 Image of a medieval manuscript of John Gower’s Confessio Amantis